zwicker-group/py-pde/docs/source/manual/advanced_usage.rst

 While such an implementation is helpful for testing initial ideas, actual computations should be performed with compiled PDEs as described below.

-Another feature of custom PDE classes are a special function that is called after every time step.
-This function allows direct manipulation of the state data and also abortion of the simulation by raising :class:`StopIteration`.
+Another feature of custom PDE classes is a special function that is called after every time step.
+This function is defined by :meth:`~pde.pdes.PDEBase.make_post_step_hook` and allows direct manipulation of the state data and also abortion of the simulation by raising :class:`StopIteration`.

 .. code-block:: python